-Selling to agents and distributors
+Finding agents and distributors

-Your sales pitch needs to be based on what you can offer the sales agent or distributor.
-You need to convince them that it will be worth their while representing or stocking your product (or service).
+Your sales pitch to a sales agent or distributor needs to be based on what you can offer them.
+You need to convince them that it will be worthwhile representing or stocking your product (or service).
 Key issues include:

-- how profitable sales will be for them;
+- how profitable sales will be for them

-- what quality of service you will provide to them - for example, reliably supplying the volume and quality of product they need.
+- what quality of service you will provide to them - for example, reliably supplying the volume and quality of product they need

 Using your sales agents and distributors

 Practical logistics can have a major impact on your relationship and sales success.
 Sales agents and distributors soon become disenchanted with suppliers who let them and their customers down.
 They are entitled to expect the kind of customer service you would give to any major customer.